camalot/mkdocs-test/docs/java/troubleshooting/index.md

     -e TYPE=PUFFERFISH

+!!! note

-> NOTE: The `VERSION` variable is used to select branch latest, 1.18, or 1.17.
+    The `VERSION` variable is used to select branch latest, 1.18, or 1.17.
 Use PUFFERFISH_BUILD to really select the SERVER VERSION number.

 Extra variables:
 - `PUFFERFISH_BUILD=lastSuccessfulBuild` : set a specific Pufferfish build to use.
 Example: selecting build 47 => 1.18.1, or build 50 => 1.18.2 etc